 Roughly 80% of business owners do not have a detailed succession plan in place, meaning there is no plan for what to do after the current owner retires or exits the company.
 This lack of planning can often result in a shutdown or forced sale of the business, leading to negative results for the family, the employees and our communities.
 Fewer family businesses are passing on to the next generation of family ownership, and less than 50% will find an outside buyer.
 A report, by Capital Impact Partners and Citi Community Development found the ratio of business closures to business sales of companies with 25 years of operations and 20-100 employees is 9 to 1.

-More recently, Chris Cooper and Michael Palmieri of the OEOC along with Pete Shuler of Crowe LLP co-authored an article "Succession Planning, Employee Ownership, and Baby Boomer Business Retirements" in the Economic Development Journal published by the International Economic Development Council.
 In it, we outline what we see as the two biggest economic challenges of our time: the impending wave of baby boomer business owner retirements and growing wealth inequality.
 We highlight how the sale of companies to employees is a powerful, yet often overlooked, succession planning option that meets these dual challenges head on.
-Moreover we explain how succession planning and employee-ownership can be combined to benefit selling owners, company employees, and the surrounding community.
+Moreover, we explain how succession planning and employee-ownership can be combined to benefit selling owners, companies, employees, and the surrounding community.
+You can access our article here, or the full journal here.

 The Succession Planning Program at Kent State University is designed to provide business owners with the information they need to get started with their business transition; and to provide Economic Development Professionals with the information and resources to help them retain businesses and jobs in their communities.